 What is Wing Chapel?

-Every Monday, Wednesday, and Friday, the entire student body and many members of the faculty gather together for cooperate chapel.
+Every Monday, Wednesday, and Friday, the entire student body and many members of the faculty gather together for corporate chapel.
 This is an opportunity for the PHC community to worship, learn, and meditate on the Word together.
 The goal is to unite students and professors around their common faith.

 Wing chapel is a little different, but the purpose of the event is the same.
 Put simply, it’s to encourage the spiritual growth of students in the context of community with other students.

 On Tuesdays and Thursdays, students gather in small groups made up of the members of their wings.
-Like the student wide-gatherings, these smaller chapels last about forty minutes and generally feature a discussion chosen by each wing's RA for the benefit of the whole hall.
+Like the student-wide gatherings, these smaller chapels last about forty minutes and generally feature a discussion chosen by each wing's RA for the benefit of the whole hall.